restfb/restfb/migrations.md

 versions we should be able to access the field as long, we use the duplicate mapping magic and renamed the old `likes` field to `likesCount`.
 This is similar to the `fanCount` that was introduced with Graph API 2.6 for the `Page` object.

+## `User.Work` replaced with `WorkExperience`
+The Graph API defines a `WorkExperience` type that is used in the `work` field of the `User` object.
+We had a custom inner class called work and this is no longer necessary.